John-Rood/VectorVault/README.md

 <br>
 `vault.delete_items(item_ids)` : "item_ids" is a list of integers to delete from the vault - *i.e. [id1, id2, id3, ...]*
 <br>
 `vault.edit_item(item_id, next_text)` : "item_id" is an integer and "new_text" is the new text data you want to replace the old item data with.
 You can also set new metadata, or leave as is.
-It's recommended not to overwrite existing metadata, but adding to it will always be fine.
+It's recommended not to overwrite existing metadata, but adding to it will always be fine
 <br>
-`vault.get_vaults()` : Retrieves a list of Vaults within the current Vault directory.
+`vault.get_vaults()` : Retrieves a list of Vaults within the current Vault directory
 <br>
 `vault.get_similar("text string", n)` : Vector similarity search.
-Returns similar texts from the Vault for any given input text - Processes vectors in the Vector Vault Cloud. `text` is required. `n` is optional, default = 4.
+Returns similar texts from the Vault for any given input text - Processes vectors in the Vector Vault Cloud. `text` is required. `n` is optional, default = 4
 <br>
 `vault.get_similar_local("text string", n)` : Vector similarity search.
 Returns similar texts from the Vault for any given input text - Processes vectors locally. *This local version is speed optimization for production deployments.*
 <br>